With exams over and your degree in your hand, you’re sort of a real adult now (whatever that means!)

 This is the fun part of trying to figure out what to do after college.

 It doesn’t have to be all work.
 There can be lots of play.
 There can be a perfect balance of work and play.
+My brother has been working odd jobs and seeing this planet since he finished with college.

 Some college graduates will go on a major trip right away.
 Some will go to work and travel in spurts.
 It really depends on your financial situation.
 I will go intro greater detail on this topic in the future.
 For now I just wanted to throw out a few ideas.